Usage (Compose Module)

 }

-for simple strings (e. g., error messages, titles) - retrieve a translation by its resource ID.
+Use stringResource for simple strings (e. g., error messages, titles), retrieve a translation by its resource ID.

-Pass parameters to translations - supply arguments for placeholders in your strings.
+Pass parameters to translations, supply arguments for placeholders in your keys.

 - Jetpack Compose